raspberrypi/documentation/usage/camera/raspicam/raspivid.md

 ## Basic usage of raspivid

-To record a video with the camera module, use the following command:
+With the camera module [connected and enabled](../README.md), record a video using the following command:

 ```
 raspivid -o vid.h264
 ```

+Remember to use `-hf` and `-vf` to flip the image if required, like with [raspistill](raspistill.md)

 This will save a 5 second video file to the path given here as `vid.h264` (default length of time).